 Posted on Reading Time: 4 minuteson

-Joining Michael in the discussion are Synchronoss’s Christian Auzias De Turenne, Senior Director of Product Management, Jason Burwitz, Strategic Sales Director, and Deric Vinyard, Vice President of Global Sales.
+Joining MEF in the discussion are Synchronoss’s Christian Auzias De Turenne, Senior Director of Product Management, Jason Burwitz, Strategic Sales Director, and Deric Vinyard, Vice President of Global Sales.

 Jason Burwitz, Strategic Sales Director: Ultimately, we were led to MEF by customer requirements for more standardized broadband connectivity that the industry could get behind and use.